-Nurses are not appropriately registered or do not fully understand their responsibilities for continuous support matching of nurses to roles they have the relevant competencies to undertake and systems to highlight where there are gaps in training or refreshers are due.
+There are robust systems for recording the specific qualifications, skills and experience of each nurse.
+This includes information to support matching nurses to roles they have the relevant competencies to undertake, and systems to highlight where there are gaps in training or refreshers are due.

 The induction is thorough and has been developed to enable staff to support the needs and outcomes of people in the particular setting.
 This includes an emphasis on implementing the Health and Social Care Standards as underpinning values for all care and support.
-There is a clear plan as to what is included and how this will be delivered with sufficient time to ensure that staff can understand all the information and what is expected of them.
+There is a clear plan as to what is included and how this will be delivered with sufficient time to ensure that staff can understand all the information and what is expected of them

 Staff are confident about how to access training, what the requirements are for their roles and where to find best practice guidance, policies and procedures.
 They are aware of their responsibilities for continuous professional development to meet any registration requirements.
-An overview of this is and the nurses practice is maintained by the agency to ensure they provide appropriately registered and high-quality nurses.